binaryphile/docker-pgsql/README.md

 The container loads configuration and database files by mounting the current directory as a writable volume.
 Configuration files are in this directory and logging is done here as well.
-The database files themselves are in the `postgresql` subdirectory.
+The database files themselves are kept in the `postgresql` subdirectory after you initialize the database.

 # Usage